bowdens/COMP2511-project/UserStories.md

 #### Estimate: 3

 #### Acceptance Criteria:
-1. The number of boulders should equal exactly the number of switches <-Perhaps boulders >= switches?
+1. The number of boulders should be greater than or equal to the number of switches so that the level is beatable
 2. If all switches are activated by a boulder, the level should be completed
-3. There must be an floor switch sprite in the corner of the screen to indicate to the player that activating a combination of the floor switches is the objective of the dungeon
+3. There must be floor switch sprite in the corner of the screen to indicate to the player that activating a combination of the floor switches is the objective of the dungeon

 ### User Story 2.7: As a player, I want there to be pits that prevent access across them, but allow boulders to be pushed into them